microsoft/alguidelines/content/BCBestPractices/Performance/DeleteAll/index.md

 You can find discussions on all "Best Practices" [here](https://github.com/microsoft/alguidelines/discussions/categories/bc-best-practices).

-If you don't find the discussion of this guideline, please feel fee to create a new one with the same title as this article.
+If you don't find the discussion of this guideline, please feel free to create a new one with the same title as this article.